apigee-127/a127-samples/passthrough-proxy-with-keyvalidation/README.md

 1. Change the `proxyBase` property in the [config/default.yaml]() file to the base of your proxy target.

 2. Create an Apigee Remote Proxy service named "RemoteProxy" and bind it to the project.
-(Alternatively, edit your [api/swagger/swagger.yaml]() file to point to match your proxy service name and bind that.)
+(Alternatively, edit your [api/swagger/swagger.yaml]() file to point to match your proxy service name and bind that.).
+See the wiki [https://github.com/apigee-127/a127-documentation/wiki/Services]() on how to add Apigee Remote Proxy to your Edge org.

 2. Start the app using `a127 project start`.